MurrayIII/UnicodeMathML/playground/help.md

 This open-source applet implements UnicodeMath on the web.

 ## Entering equations
-You can enter equations in four ways:
+You can enter equations in five ways:
-1. Enter UnicodeMath in the input (upper-left) window.
+1. Enter UnicodeMath into the input (upper-left) window.
 The corresponding 2D built-up math displays in the output (upper-right) window and the [MathML](https://w3c.github.io/mathml/) for it displays below the output window.
 This option is quite reliable.
+2. Enter Nemeth braille or [La]TeX into the input window.
+If the input window starts with a Unicode braille character (U+2800..U+28FF), Nemeth ASCII braille input is enabled.
+If the input starts with $, $$, \\(, or \\[, LaTeX input is enabled.
+If it starts with <math, MathML input is enabled.
-2. Enter UnicodeMath directly into the output window.
+3. Enter UnicodeMath directly into the output window.
 This option builds up what you enter automatically, similarly to entry in the Microsoft Office apps.
 This option is a work in progress.
-3. Click on the Dictate button or type Alt+d, wait for the bell, and dictate the equation in English.
+4. Click on the Dictate button or type Alt+d, wait for the bell, and dictate the equation in English.
 You need to have Internet access, and you need to enunciate clearly.
 This option is also a work in progress but if you get it to work it’s the fastest entry method except for:
-4. Paste MathML into the input or output window.
+5. Paste MathML into the input or output window.

 ## See and/or hear it in action
 Click on the Demo button or type Alt+p in the input window to see it in action!